 For the avoidance of doubt, any offload processing for example FPU, FPGA, GPU/GPGPU, VFP, softfp etc. should be included and calculated using the same method as above.

 2.8 Availability of Hardware

-Any hardware in use after 1 January 2018 must be available on a non-exclusive basis to all competitors.
+Any hardware must be available on a non-exclusive basis to all competitors.

 3. Combined RWTT and RCFDs Restriction